 Writing as an art form belongs to all people, regardless of economic class or educational level.

 The teaching of craft can be done without damage to a writer's original voice or artistic self-esteem.

 The Five Essential Practices

 No criticism, suggestion, or question is directed toward the writer in response to first-draft, just-written work.
-This is true for the fresh writing we do in Voice & Vessel's weekly writing workshops in Grand Rapids.
+This is true for the fresh writing we do in Voice & Vessel's generative, group writing workshops online and in Grand Rapids.
 We listen for what resonates and what calls out to us in the writing.
-(In those workshops, the writing is new and "hot," so we don't judge what's still emerging.... the writer may not even know where it's leading yet!)
+(In those workshops, the writing is new and "hot," so we don't judge what's still emerging.
+The writer may not even know where it's leading yet!)

 In other writing experiences at Voice & Vessel, such as the revision circle, we read each other's writing in advance and prepare a thoughtful and balanced response to share when we meet as a group.
 In that case, we look at what resonates and what's strong as well as where we see opportunities to improve and deepen the writing.

 The teaching of craft is taken seriously and is conducted through exercises that invite experimentation and growth as well as through response to manuscripts.